Salona Kushwaha: Social work

-Constantly absorbed in public service, on 14 September she gave a unique gift to the Nagar Panchayat Nigohi providing Street lights, and a Sky lift machine.
+On 14 September she gave a gift to the Nagar Panchayat Nigohi providing Street lights, and a Sky lift machine.

 On 14 September 2022, the electric bus service from Shahjahanpur to Polytechnic College Jahanpur Tilhar for the movement of the girl students started and made an easy way for the convenience of the girl students.

 Recently, the Women's Polytechnic College, Jahanpur was inaugurated by MLA Salona Kushwaha, and since then on the demand of the local girls.
 On 14 September 2022, the water tank in the arrangement of pure drinking water was made.
 The electric bus service from Shahjahanpur to Polytechnic College Jahanpur, Tilhar for the movement of the girl students started and made an easy way for the convenience of the girl students.